yhakeem/Final-Portfolio/README.md

 - **Teams**: At Verizon, I am on the point of sale (POS) team making awesome products for sales representatives to use in stores.
 - **Areas of interest**: Agile, project management, and the SDLC.

-## Youtube Link for portfolio overview:
+## Youtube link for portfolio overview:

 <!-- video link can go here  -->